Tineco A10 Review

 What impressed me the most was the consistency of the results across different types of debris.

 Unfortunately, for homes with hard floors, the A10 doesn’t have an option that only has the soft roller power brush.
-Hence, if you want this attachment, you either have to buy it separately or purchase the Master variant.
+Hence, if you want this attachment, you must either buy it separately or purchase the Master variant.

 Hard Floor Cleaning

-I used the soft roller bar to test how the A10 cleans hard floors to see how well it picks up.
+I used the soft roller bar to test how well the A10 cleans hard floors and how effectively it picks up debris.

 • Quaker oats: 99.6%